Quiz: Deep Postgres: Pt. 1

 - ANSI SQL:

-CAST(expression AS type)
+CAST(expression AS type). - PostgreSQL:

-. - Type function:
+expression::type. - Type function:

-type 'literal'
+type 'literal'.

 All are functionally equivalent, but:

-is PostgreSQL-specific but commonly used.- Infix-style
+CAST()is most portable.::is PostgreSQL-specific but commonly used.- Infix-style

-is less common but still valid.
+type 'literal'is less common but still valid.

 How many NULL values are allowed here?